 We make some assumptions about production nodes:

-- 1. Production nodes use MongoDB, not RethinkDB. - 2.
-Each production node is set up and managed by an experienced professional system administrator or a team of them - 3.
+- 1. Each production node is set up and managed by an experienced professional system administrator (or a team of them). - 2.
 Each production node in a cluster is managed by a different person or team.